SophiePiwko/Preprocessing-of-Proteomic-Data/README.md

 5. run python Preprocessing_of_Proteomic_Data.py in the terminal

 # 📤 Output

-Several .csv files are produced throughout the pipeline, with each file representing the output of a distinct processing stage.
-The files are numbered, corresponding to the order of processing.
-In addition, an .html file is created including all the plots generated throughout the pipeline.
-"1_raw_data_cleaned_columns.csv" is generated after the column names and hava been cleaned.
-This file includes the raw data before any processing.
-The "Protein Count per Sample" plot and the "Missing Data Heatmap" plot in the html file are generated from this data, giving an overall overview of the raw data.
-This is helpfull in assessing the quality of the generated data set.
-Hovering over the bars in the barplot gives more detailed information.
-The heatmap is interactive, allowing the zoom in on the different genes.
-Next the data is log transformed and "2_log_transformed.csv" is generated.
-This file includes the log transformed values of the data set.
-The "log_transformed_histogram_dropdown" plots in the html file are generated form this .csv file.
-This allows the user to see that the data is distributed normally which is the assumption for the next steps.
-Notice that there is a drop down menu to look at the histogram for each sample seperatly.
-Next the "3_with_annotations.csv" file is generated which includes the KEGG and GO annotations associated with the genes in the data set.
-In addition, the "top20_annotations_barplot" is created in the html file.
-Hovering over the plot gives more detailed information about the annotation and how many genes are associated with this annotation.
-Next the data is filtered based on 70% valid values, creating the "4_filtered_70percent.csv" file.
-Filtering the data based on 70% valid value is standard and usually the default setting.
-This value however can be easily adjusted in the code if need be.
-Next there is data imputation based on normal distribution, generating the "5_imputed.csv" file as well as the "observed_vs_imputed_histogram" plot in the html file.
-Also here the width and shift of the imputed data can be easily adjusted in the code.
-The histogram shows the observed as well as the imputed data, allowing to see the overall distribution of the imputed data set at one glance.
-Lastly the "pca_unsupervised_clustering" is generated showing the unsupervised clustering of the data.
+1️⃣ 1_raw_data_cleaned_columns.csv
+This file is created after the column names have been cleaned.
+It contains the raw data prior to any further processing.
+Two plots in the .html report are generated from this file:
+Protein Count per Sample: An interactive bar plot where hovering over bars reveals detailed counts.
+Missing Data Heatmap: An interactive heatmap allowing users to zoom in on individual genes.
+These visualizations provide an initial quality assessment of the raw dataset.

+2️⃣ 2_log_transformed.csv
+At this step, the data is log-transformed to approximate a normal distribution—an assumption for downstream analysis.
+The following plot is generated:
+Log-Transformed Histogram (Dropdown): A set of histograms (one per sample), viewable via a dropdown menu.
+These help confirm the normality of the transformed data distribution.

+3️⃣ 3_with_annotations.csv
+This file contains the dataset enriched with KEGG and GO gene annotations.
+The corresponding plot is:
+Top 20 Annotations Bar Plot: An interactive bar plot where hovering reveals detailed annotation names and the number of associated genes.

+4️⃣ 4_filtered_70percent.csv
+The dataset is filtered to retain only rows with at least 70% valid values—standard practice in many analyses.
+This threshold is adjustable in the code.

+5️⃣ 5_imputed.csv
+Missing values are imputed using a normal distribution.
+The following plot is generated:
+Observed vs. Imputed Histogram: A histogram showing both observed and imputed values, offering a clear view of the overall data distribution.
+Imputation parameters (width and shift) can be modified in the code.

+Finally, a PCA plot is generated to visualize unsupervised clustering of the dataset, helping to identify sample groupings and potential outliers.

 # 📖 Data set used
 The data set is publicly available and was downloaded from the Proteomics Identifications Database (Pride).